elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/index.md

 To run this course you need to install the following:

   * R and Rstudio - please follow the instructions [here](https://posit.co/download/rstudio-desktop/) for your machine.
   * Quarto - please follow the instructions [here](https://quarto.org/docs/get-started/) for your machine.
+  * TinyTex (R package) - required if you want to use LaTex and/or render PDFs.
+This is an R package, more info and installation instructions [here](https://yihui.org/tinytex/)